nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 The default configuration for Nuxeo Repository is to use a SQL Database and a Filesystem storage, as well as an Elasticsearch index (that can be removed from the architecture if necessary):

-* To manage hierarchy, security and metadata the Nuxeo repository provides a generic Java interface with two implementations: [VCS]({{page page='VCS'}}) that integrates with SQL databases, or [DBS]({{page page='DBS'}}) that integrates with NoSQL databases.
+* To manage hierarchy, security and metadata, the Nuxeo repository provides a generic Java interface with two implementations: [VCS]({{page page='VCS'}}) that integrates with SQL databases, or [DBS]({{page page='DBS'}}) that integrates with NoSQL databases.
 You can easily configure the backend of your choice, among MongoDB, PostgreSQL, Oracle, MySQL, MariaDB, Microsoft SQL Server and MarkLogic.
 Implementing a new relational or document backend, if needed, is straightforward.

-- Binaries streams are stored in a _"Object Store like"_ storage called "BlobProvider".
+- Binaries streams are stored in an _"Object Store like"_ storage called "BlobProvider".
 Many implementations are provided out of the box (File System, S3, Azure Blob Storage, JCloud, Google Drive, Dropbox and more) and it is straightforward to add a new implementation.

 For more details about Nuxeo Repository and BlobStore, please see the page [File Storage]({{page page='file-storage'}}).